 Light dumbbells and ankle weights never felt so heavy.
 P.volve’s slow movements really target and tone.
 In HIIT workouts we usually use 8-10 pounds, but with P.volve, all you need is 2 pounds to feel the burn.

 This year, try a P.volve class in the studio and / or the app.
-Streaming costs $19.99 monthly (or $179.99 annually) and classes range from 15 minutes to an hour.
+Streaming costs $19.99 monthly (or $95.88 annually) and classes range from 15 minutes to an hour.
 We recommend streaming the app to our TV.
 P.volve launched the Phase and Function series to work with the ebb and flow of your hormones to help you feel empowered.
 The app will give you a personalized workout and meal plan based on your cycle.
-You can use the code TWINS15 for a 15% off and get a 15-day free trial.
+You can also sign up for a 7-day free trial.

 Exercise to stimulate, not to annihilate.
 The world wasn’t formed in a day, and neither were we.
 Set small goals and build upon them.Lee Haney